jup-ag/space-station/docs/2-apis/11-landing-transactions.md

 Do note that this endpoint only works with Jupiter transactions.

+Lastly, make sure that you submit your transaction using the [transactionSender](https://github.com/jup-ag/jupiter-quote-api-node/blob/main/example/utils/transactionSender.ts).

 ## On a High Level

 You want to optimise your transaction landing rates by: